romeok1f/asm/asmFish/ReadMe.txt

 2. assembling:
 - main source is asmFishW.asm for windows asmFish.asm for unix
-  - source is divided up into many files becuase ordering of these files in asmFish.asm can effect performance
+  - source is divided into many files because ordering of these files in asmFish.asm can affect performance
 - asmFish is written for haswell with macros used to simulate instructions on lower cpu's
   - even without popcnt, performance only drops a few %
 - CPU_HAS_... (most important) indicates available instructions